My Kernel v0.1.0

 Functions

-void * kmalloc (size_t size, int flags)
+void * kmalloc_large (size_t size, int flags)

 void * kcalloc (size_t nmemb, size_t size, int flags)